-• Antarctica (Environmental Protection) Act 1994 : s9(2)(f)(iv)

-• Appointment of an Officer of the Government of the Ross Dependency : It is standard practice to appoint a senior member of the Antarctica New Zealand staff as an "Officer of the Government of the Ross Dependency" during the summer season.
+- Antarctica (Environmental Protection) Act 1994 : The New Zealand Defence Force will be deploying an Offshore Patrol Vessel to undertake monitoring and surveillance of the fishing activity in the Southern Ocean.
+This activity requires a permit under the Act, which we will provide for your consideration before the vessel leaves.
+We are ready to discuss both this process and the background to the deployment. - Appointment of an Officer of the Government of the Ross Dependency: It is standard practice to appoint a senior member of the Antarctica New Zealand staff as an "Officer of the Government of the Ross Dependency" during the summer season.
 You will shortly be invited to recommend such an appointment to the Governor-General for approval.